Chaga Mushroom Gummies: The Complete Antioxidant & Immune Support Guide (2026)

 Key Takeaways

-• 1Chaga has one of the highest antioxidant scores of any natural substance, protecting cells during protocols
+• 1Chaga has one of the highest antioxidant scores of any natural substance, with an ORAC value exceeding 100,000

-• 2Take 500-1000mg daily as a background protective layer — you won't feel it, but your body benefits
+• 2Take 500-1000mg daily as a background protective layer for cellular health and immune support

 Available as precision-dosed gummies from Sunday Spore.Learn more →